SulmanM96/Animal_Website/README.md

 # Animal_Website
-created a basic website .
+Created a basic website that has a database which can store animals and remove and edit their details using the database first method .

 Prerequisites
 Visual Studio Basic